Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Miami has combined with its opponents to score more than 40.5 points in seven of 12 games this season.
+- Miami and its opponents have combined to score more than 39.5 points in seven of 12 games this season.

-- New York's games have gone over 40.5 points in four of 11 chances this season.
+- New York has combined with its opponents to score more than 39.5 points in six of 11 games this season.

-- The 46.3 points per game these two squads have allowed their opponents to score this season are 5.8 more than the 40.5 total in this contest.
+- These two squads surrender a combined 46.3 points per game, 6.8 more than this contest's over/under.

-- Dolphins games this season feature an average total of 45.5 points, a number 5.0 points higher than Sunday's over/under.
+- The Dolphins and their opponents have scored an average of 45.5 points per game in 2020, 6.0 more than Sunday's total.

 Dolphins stats and trends

-- This season, the Dolphins have won ATS in each of their two games as a favorite of 4 points or more.
+- In Miami's 12 games this season, it has seven wins against the spread.

-- Miami's games this year have hit the over five times in 12 opportunities (41.7%).
+- Miami's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- Miami is 4-0 against the spread and 2-2 overall this season when the team scores more than 23.0 points.
+- When Miami records more than 23.0 points, it is 4-0 against the spread and 2-2 overall.

-- The Dolphins have turned the ball over 20 times this season, one more turnover than the Giants have forced (19).
+- This year, the Dolphins have turned the ball over 20 times, one more than the Giants' takeaways (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Giants.